 PINpad is composed of 10 images, each representing a number, which are randomly distributed on different keys each time it is used.
-The layout of the buttons can be varied, but the key pad design is popular.
+The layout of the buttons can be varied.

 There are two ways in which the PINpad solution can be deployed.
 The default method is for the OTC to be automatically entered into the form as the user mouse-clicks the digits of their PIN on the virtual keypad.
 As no real keys are used, the PIN cannot be intercepted or captured to any advantage to a hacker.